Why quarantine led some people to better fitness habits, and how they can maintain them

 But a long-term motivation that helps you establish a routine isn’t always enough to keep it, says preventive medicine professor Michelle Martin, founding director of the Center for Innovation in Health Equity Research at the University of Tennessee Health Sciences Center.
 If your goal is to avoid heart disease 20 years down the road and you’re faced with the choice of watching a funny movie or exercising after a long day of work, she says, “I think we probably could tell what someone is likely to choose.”

 If you have a meaningful short-term reward, she says, such as improving your mood, there is a stronger chance you’ll choose the workout.
-Edwards can relate; while she exercises to avoid disease later in life, activities such as dancing and yoga, make her feel good on a daily basis.
+Edwards can relate; although she exercises to avoid disease later in life, activities such as dancing and yoga make her feel good on a daily basis.

-Michelle Rogers, a Mebane, N.C. certified personal trainer, hit a turning point when she found her “why.”
+Michelle Rogers, a Mebane, N.C., certified personal trainer, hit a turning point when she found her “why.”
 As a self-proclaimed yo-yo dieter, she’d exercised solely for weight loss for decades.
 But in 2008, at age 41, she started walking to alleviate the aches and pains she experienced at her desk job.
 She felt better not just physically, but emotionally and mentally, too.
 Though the scale didn’t budge initially, for the first time in her life, Rogers stayed consistent and has continued to exercise ever since.
-While she has lost weight as a result, she and Edwards are adamant that the scale is not a sustainable source of motivation.
+Although she has lost weight as a result, she and Edwards are adamant that the scale is not a sustainable source of motivation.

 Try scheduling